jackstapleton/rdb-autoscaling/whitepaper.md

 Customers can leverage this new technology to scale their infrastructure in order to meet system demands without manual intervention.

 As these technologies become more prevalent it will become important to start incorporating them into kdb+.
-In this paper we will explore how we can do this, in particular focusing on scaling the random access memory (RAM) needed for the real-time database (RDB).
+In this paper we will explore how we can do this while focusing on scaling the random access memory (RAM) needed for the real-time database (RDB).

 ## Auto Scaling